algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/selectionSortExp.md

 Selection sort is simple but rather inefficient, with O(n<sup>2</sup>) time complexity, even in the best case.
 Also, it is not *stable*.
-One advantage is that has only O(n) swap operations, so less data is moved than in most sorting algorithms.
+One advantage is that has only O(n) swap operations, so less data is moved than in most sorting algorithms, which is advantageous when the data items are large.
+And selection sort does not require significant extra space.